LeylaEsmaeily/FaraEbtekariTamrin/README.md

 - Google Colab

 ## 📚 Features
 - Chaotic key generation using Logistic Map
 - Parameter optimization using PSO
 - Image permutation and diffusion stages
 - Encryption and decryption pipeline
-- Security analysis (NPCR, UACI, Entropy)
+- Security evaluation including entropy, NPCR, UACI, noise, key sensitivity, and geometric attack analysis

 ## 🔐 Security Evaluation

 Additional experiments were performed to evaluate the robustness of the encryption algorithm.

+These experiments are provided as additional security evaluations and are not considered modifications to the original encryption algorithm.

 The following security tests are included:

 ### Noise Attack Analysis